mohneesh-gupta/CivicLens/README.md

-# Macky Teck
+# CivicLens

-Welcome to the Macky Teck project!
+Welcome to the CivicLens project!

 ## Overview

-Macky Teck is a software project aimed at delivering innovative technology solutions.
+CivicLens is a platform, where you can report your local social issues anywhere, anytime.
 This repository contains the source code, documentation, and resources for the project.

 ## Features

 - Modern and scalable architecture
+- Global Need
 - Easy to use and extend
 - Well-documented codebase